-A similar trend is observed in water use per lot in CAGRD MLs (Figure 3.8).
+A similar trend was observed in water use per lot in CAGRD MLs when CAGRD staff commissioned a report on member land water use trends in the report titled "Central Arizona Groundwater Replenishment District Membership Water Demand Analysis" (Woodard, 2020) (Figure 3.8).
 The water demand estimates developed for this 2025 Plan include an assumption of additional reductions in per lot, but at a more gradual rate than have been observed in the past two decades.